QuestNetwork/qD/README.md

 0.9.5+ allow to connect qDesk Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
 It is planned to add passive verification for a custom list of external networks to verify the peer identities.

-1.0.0+ complies with privacy regulations and can be used for confidential information as a production social network for enterprises worldwide.
+1.0.0+ complies with privacy regulations and can be used for confidential information as a production social network worldwide.

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 The Quest Network is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.